 |Lenders||Bondholders, USDOT TIFIA|

 GDOT and SRTA selected Northwest Express Roadbuilders as its DBF partner in July 2013.

-Design and construction are expected to start in December 2013.
-Project completion and the commencement of tolling operations are scheduled for April 2018.
+Design began in December 2013 and construction began in October 2014.
+Project completion and the commencement of tolling operations are scheduled for spring/summer 2018.

 |TIFIA Credit Assistance||

 The final maturity date of the TIFIA loan is January 2053.

 The TIFIA loan will be secured by a gross pledge of toll revenues generated by the Project, subordinated in the cash flow to the First Lien obligations.
 It is expected that following substantial completion, SRTA will issue First Lien Toll Revenue Bonds in the amount of $10.0 million, which, combined with additional public funds from GDOT, will be used to complete the permanent financing for the Project and refund the $59.9 million interim Developer financing.